RaspberryPiFoundation/curriculum_documentation/python-mapping.md

 ##Python Projects Skills Mapping
 This table shows the skills covered in each Python project.
-The star (*) denotes the project in which a skill is first introdused.
+The star (*) denotes the project in which a skill is first introduced.

 | ↓ Project  /  Skill → | Sequential statements  | Variables  | Selection | For loops |
 |:--|:-:|:-:|:-:|:-:|